 Excel cannot complete this task with available resources Null or no reference error

-It is a dedicated data repairing tool that can fix all kinds of issues related to your Excel file.
+It is a dedicated data repairing tool that can fix all kinds of errors related to your Excel file.
 The application works remarkably under different scenarios and would retain your data as well as its formatting during the process.

 The data formatting, formulas, and other data validation features are also resolved and remain intact.

 It can also repair the applied formulas, images, charts, tables, layout, and other worksheet properties.